aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-manipulation/force-font-cache/_index.md

 - **Do I need a license to run this code?** A temporary or full license is required for production use; a free trial works for evaluation.
 - **Which Java versions are supported?** Aspose.PSD for Java works with JDK 8 and newer.

-## What is “save PSD file” and why does it matter?
+## What is “save PSD with fonts” and why does it matter?

 Saving a PSD file after manipulating its layers, text, or fonts is the final step that persists your changes.
 When the font cache isn’t up‑to‑date, the saved file may fall back to default fonts, leading to visual inconsistencies.
 By forcing the cache first, you guarantee that the **save PSD file** operation embeds the correct typefaces.